Sam Rayburn Museum - Resources

 The Rayburn Statue and Plaza

 On the Museum grounds in front of the entrance portico is a plaza dedicated to Rayburn's memory.
 A gift of the Sid Richardson Foundation and the Anne Burnett and Charles Tandy Foundation, the plaza is dominated by sculptor Blaine Gibson's bronze statue of Rayburn holding the Speaker's gavel and a scroll with the words "We the People."
-Completed in 1990, the plaza also features a memorial fountain and selected quotes from Rayburn speeches etched into stone.
+Completed in 1990, the plaza also features selected quotes from Rayburn speeches etched into stone.

 The Sam Rayburn Museum also houses Rayburn's personal library and an extensive collection of books that relate to his career or to the people, issues, and events with which he dealt during his years of public service.
 Rayburn's personal library makes up the bulk of the extensive book collection.
 Although a number of the books are rare or scarce, most are well-thumbed works about American government and history that Rayburn used during his career in Congress.
 The collection also contains a set of the Congressional Record as well as a number of books personally inscribed to Rayburn by admirers such as Franklin D. Roosevelt, Harry S Truman, and Dwight D. Eisenhower.
 A card file index provides access to the holdings in this library.
 The Library also contains on microfilm Rayburn's official papers and a microfilm reader.
 Speaker Rayburn's original papers are part of the Center's Congressional History Collection and are available in the Center's Research and Collections Division located in Sid Richardson Hall Unit 2 on the main campus of University of Texas at Austin.
 Papers of many of Rayburn's congressional colleagues, such as John Nance Garner, James Buchanan, Maury Maverick, Sr., Lloyd Bentsen, Jr., Frank Ikard, and Ralph Yarborough, are also available for use in the Briscoe Center's Research and Collections Division.
 Also in Austin, adjacent to Sid Richardson Hall, is the Lyndon B. Johnson Library and Museum, where additional material related to Rayburn's political career may be found.